[?] Subscribe To The Bookkeeping Blog

 2. What are your business information needs?

-Drink some tea while you actually take the time to answer the questions about your book keeping system before you move on.
+Sip some water while you actually take the time to answer the questions about your book keeping system before you move on.
 I really do mean take the time to answer the questions.
 Brian Tracy, a best selling author and coach, always says, "Think on paper, think on paper, think on paper."

 ...
-Use the picture from a gorgeous summer day at my lake to relax and focus.
+Use the picture from a gorgeous summer day at the lake to relax and focus.

-SIDEBAR: In the picture, you can see the devastation the pine beetle has caused to our area.
+In this picture, if you look closely, you can see the devastation the pine beetle has caused to our area around 2004.
 See all the dead trees?
-Thousands of trees have had to be taken down because they have become a major fire hazard.
-END SIDEBAR
+Thousands of trees had to be taken down because they became a major fire hazard.
+Once the barrier from the trees were gone, the wind storms picked up for about five years until the wind break could reestablish itself.

 ...
 But I digress so back to our topic - book keeping system criteria and evaluation.